Fishing Tips

 Staying Safe When the Water Moves

-Strong current doesn’t just make fishing tough.
+Strong current does not just make fishing tough.
 It raises the stakes.
 Anchors drag.
-Lines Lines tangle.
+Lines tangle.
 Boats drift off target in seconds.
 The crew needs to stay sharp.
 A sudden weather shift can double the current’s speed and turn a routine drift into a scramble.
 Run and gun fishing gets tricky when the current rips.
 Quick moves, fast resets, and constant checks on gear keep everyone safe and in the game.

 - Keep an eye on weather.
 Wind against current stacks up waves and makes resets harder